Fuzzyma/jquery.yalb/README.md

 - `next` - When next-button is pressed
 - `prev` - When prev-button is pressed
 - `show` - When show is called

+### Style

+You can style yalb to your own needs.
+An example-style is shipped with the code.
+You can change it to your needs.
+Every button used is styled with css-only.
+No icon is needed.
+Even the loading-animation is css.

+Take a look into the css-file - it's selfexplaining!